blurtopian/blurt-widgets/README.md

 </script>
 ```

-You have to be careful because javascript works with your local time which might be different from what blurt.com shows.
+You have to be careful because javascript works with your local time which might be different from what blurt.world shows.
 The above example takes care of this by converting dates to UTC.

 ## jQuery Usage